-The persons, who initiate the particular business or company are known as promoters and any promoter need will-power, capacity, diligence, courage, foresightedness to become successful.
+The persons, who initiate the particular business or company are known as promoters and any promoter need will-power, capacity, diligence, courage, foresightedness, self-respect to start a business and become successful.

 (i) Discovery of an idea-

-Discovery of an idea means finding or thinking about a particular new idea for establishing the new business.
-This step is very important step to initiate or expand the new business because it helps to provide the framework attitude of the new business.
+Discovery of an idea means finding or thinking about a particularly new idea for establishing the new business.
+This step is a very important step to initiate or expand the new business because it helps to provide the framework attitude of the new business.

 (ii) Take action-